How Does Massage for Alzheimer’s Patients Help?

-Massage, therapeutic touch and calm physical presence has been noted as viable alternatives for Alzheimer’s and dementia treatments since 1990.
+Massage, therapeutic touch, and calm physical presence have been noted as viable alternatives for Alzheimer’s and dementia treatments since 1990.

 Past and current studies involving therapeutic touch indicate “non-pharmacological interventions showing the most consistency and promise involve sensory.”

 Why don’t more Alzheimer’s Patients Get Massage Therapy?

 Unfortunately, Alzheimer’s patients are an under-served segment for massage and bodywork modalities.
 Some family members and caretakers associate massage with the deep tissue massages they have received and fear a massage would be hard on elderly loved ones.
 Massage for Alzheimer’s patients and massage for the elderly is more often a soothing combination of touch, massage, and ‘deep listening’.